Maydewes History, Family Crest & Coats of Arms

 The surname Maydewes was first found in Suffolk at Witnesham, a parish, in the union of Woodbridge, hundred of Carlford.
 "The family of Meadows, from a branch of which the present Earl Manvers is descended, have had a seat here since the time of Richard III."

-Important Dates for the Maydewes family
+Early History of the Maydewes family

 This web page shows only a small excerpt of our Maydewes research.
 Another 90 words (6 lines of text) are included under the topic Early Maydewes History in all our PDF Extended History products and printed products wherever possible.